tark-hidden/pyramid_classy/README.rst

         return config.make_wsgi_app()

 Amazing, isn't it?
-Write less do more.
+Write less, do more.

 Customizing the Route Base
 --------------------------
-There are 2 ways to customize the base route of a `ClassyView`.
-(Well technically there are 3 if you count changing the name of the class but that's hardly a reasonable way to go about it.)
+There are two ways to customize the base route of a `ClassyView`.
+Well, technically there are three if you count changing the name of the class but that's hardly a reasonable way to go about it.

 Method 1:
 *********